 Tesla vehicles are regularly updated with software updates.
 The updates not only concern the entertainment and navigation system, but also the autopilot and many other components of the vehicle.
-In the case of the Model 3, even the braking power or acceleration boost has already been improved via a software update.
+For the Model 3, even the braking power or acceleration boost has already been improved via a software update.
 Understandably, the vehicle can therefore not be driven during an update process.

 In the vehicle settings, under “Software” you can also configure whether you want to receive new updates as soon as they are available.
 The setting “Standard” installs the updates at a later time and you are not among the first owners to receive a software update.
 If you always want to test the newest versions immediately, switch to “Advanced” here.

-In this settings, the currently installed navigation map version is also displayed.
+In these settings, the currently installed navigation map version is also displayed.

 You can install a software update in one of the following ways:

-- Via a WLAN connection, which must first be set up in the settings (by pressing the mobile connection signal strenght symbol at the top of the screen).
+- Via a WLAN connection, which must first be set up in the settings (by pressing the mobile connection signal strength symbol at the top of the screen).

 - Via a mobile phone connection using the SIM card installed in the vehicle (this SIM card comes from Tesla and is installed in every vehicle ex works).
 However, this only works with Premium Connectivity Package.
 Tesla support can also initiate the update “over the air” and it will then be downloaded via the SIM card.
 However, this service costs apparently 70 USD.

 - In the Service Center by a service technician.